clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 c4 OK LOGOUT completed
 Connection closed by foreign host.
 ```
+* Login credentials sent in cleartext.
-* It is clear that IMAP sends the login credentials in cleartext, as we can see in the command LOGIN frank D2xc9CgD.
-Anyone watching the network traffic would be able to know Frank’s username and password.
+* Anyone watching the network traffic would be able to know Frank’s username and password.

 ## Summary